Chronic wasting disease: Genetics

 The allele which encodes leucine, codon 132 in the family of Elks, is either homozygous LL, homozygous MM, or heterozygous ML.
 Individuals with the first encoding seem to resist clinical signs of CWD, whereas individuals with either of the other two encodings have much shorter incubation periods.

 In white-tailed deer, polymorphisms at codons 95 (Q->H) and 96 (G->S) dramatically affect CWD progression and prion strain specification.
 Deer containing the 96S allele have delayed progression to clinical disease onset.

 When deer with the 95H polymorphism become infected, they select for altered strains of CWD.

 Spread

 Researchers in July 2019 stated that "with all the research on the malignity of prions, and the permanence of prions in the wider environment, and their resistance to destruction and degradation, it is necessary to reduce the potential sources of exposure to CWD."
 In fact an APHIS scientist observed that, while the longevity of CWD prion is unknown, the scrapie prion has been measured to endure for 16 years.
-The PrP^{CWD} protein is insoluble in all but the strongest solvents, and highly resistant to digestion by proteases.
+PrP^{CWD} is insoluble in all but the strongest solvents, and highly resistant to digestion by proteases.
 PrP^{CWD} converts the normal protein PrP^{C} into more of itself upon contact, and binds together forming aggregates.
 Prusiner noted in 2001 that: